hueyjj/HorribleSubsRSS/README.md

 ======

 Click on the new icon that shows up.
-If the plugin is able to retrieve HorribleSubs' RSS feed, then a list of titles along with its magnet link should show up.
+If the plugin is able to retrieve HorribleSubs' RSS feed, then a list of titles and magnet links should show up.

 Click on a magnet link to open and download with the usual application that handles magnet links.